Branded content disclaimer

 1. Fill out an online application

-Applying for a Capital on Tap credit card takes less than two minutes and it’s risk-free in terms of your credit score.
+Applying for a Capital on Tap credit card takes minutes and it’s risk-free in terms of your credit score.
 The company will only perform a soft credit inquiry when you apply for a new account, and that process won’t affect your credit score.
-Once you submit your application, you can expect to receive a decision from the card issuer within 48 hours.
+Once you submit your application, you can get a decision in 24 hours, according to the card issuer.

 2. Access your account online